3d secure guide

 4. The issuer must determine whether it is possible to complete a frictionless authentication:

-• If the issuer determines that a transaction is low-risk and a frictionless authentication is possible, it runs a fraud screening and risk assessment in the background, without input from the consumer.
+• When the issuer identifies a transaction as low-risk and suitable for frictionless authentication, it conducts fraud screening and risk assessment in the background without requiring consumer input.

-• If the issuer determines that a transaction is high-risk and a frictionless authentication is not possible, it initiates a challenge authentication flow, which operates in much the same was as a traditional 3DS 1.0 authentication flow.
+• If the issuer determines that a transaction is high-risk and frictionless authentication is not possible, it initiates a challenge authentication flow.
+This operates in much the same way as a traditional 3DS 1.0 authentication flow.

 The key distinction between a 3DS 2.0 challenge authentication flow and a 3DS 1.0 traditional authentication flow is that with the former, the cardholder is required to verify their identity using either a one-time authentication code (provided by the issuer) or biometric data.